n8myton/recreation-gov-campsite-checker/docs/ROADMAP.md

   - AWS console setup, no code changes
   - Effort: 15 minutes

-- [ ] **Handle recreation.gov API rate limits gracefully**
-  - Do this when: You actually hit rate limits (unlikely at 1 user)
-  - Add exponential backoff and retries
-  - Effort: 2 hours

 - [ ] **Fix edge cases with date range validation**
   - Do this when: You find specific bugs in the wild
   - Don't preemptively fix problems that don't exist